Khushiwandile/Control-Theory/README.md

 [Zdzislaw Bubnicki](https://theswissbay.ch/pdf/Gentoomen%20Library/Misc/Modern%20Control%20Theory.pdf) <br>
 [Norman Nise](https://gnindia.dronacharya.info/EEE/5thSem/Downloads/ControlSystem/Books/CONTROL-SYSTEM-REFERENCE-BOOK-2.pdf)

 By the end of this course, you will have developed a comprehensive understanding of Control Theory and its applications, equipping you with the knowledge and skills to tackle complex engineering challenges.
-Let's dive in and explore the powerful world of control systems!
+Let's dive in and explore the powerful world of control systems! <br>
-Happy Learning ☺☺☺
+Happy Learning :smile: :smile: :smile: